kirbycope/godot-hterrain-example/notes.md

 1. Select "OK" and then "Close"
 1. In the Inspector for the HTerrain, navigate to "Rendering" > "Shader Params" "U Tile Reduction"
 1. Set the values to `1.0`

+</br>Classic4 shader limits the textures to 4, with the 4th being earmarked for cliff faces.
+</br>Changing to 16 but I was unable to create a Texture Array.